StackVista/stackstate-docs/use/view_filters.md

 ## Overview

 The **View Filters** pane on the left side of the StackState UI allows you to filter the components (topology), events and traces displayed in each perspective.

-### Save filters as a view
+Applied filters can be [saved as a view](#save-filters-as-a-view) to open directly in the future.

-Applied filters can be saved as a view to open directly in the future, views also allow you to generate a combined health state for the included elements and send event notifications.
-At the top of the screen, click **Save view** to update the existing view with new filters or **Save view as** to save the currently applied filters as a new view.
-Read more about [StackState views](/use/views.md).

-### Clear applied filters

-To clear any filters you have added and return to the saved view filters or initial clean state, click on the view name at the top of the screen.
-Alternatively, you can select **Reset view** from the **Save view** dropdown menu at the top of the screen, or **Reset** from the **...** menu in the View details pane on the right of the screen.

 ## Filter Topology